aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 ---

+# Create an EFA enabled instance

+Follow the steps in [create an EFA-enabled instance](README.md#create-an-efa-enabled-instance).

 # Install EFA driver

-For Linux installations, follow step 3 in [launch an Elasatic Fabric Adapter (EFA)-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html), with the following additions to **step 3, part 1**, **step 3, part 5**, and **step 3, part 7**:
+For Linux installations, follow step 3 in [launch an Elasatic Fabric Adapter (EFA)-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html), with the following additions to the step **Install the EFA software**:

-1. During **step 3, part 1**, once your instance has booted, you can find the public IP you requested earlier by clicking on the instance and looking for “IPv4 Public IP” in the pane below your instance list.
+ - During **Connect to the instance you launched**, once your instance has booted, you can find the public IP you requested earlier by clicking on the instance and looking for “IPv4 Public IP” in the pane below your instance list.
 Use that IP address to SSH to your new instance.
     - If you cannot connect (connection times out), you may have forgotten to add an SSH rule to your security group, or you may need to set up an internet gateway for your Virtual Private Cloud (VPC) and add a route to your subnet.
 You can find more information about setting up SSH access and connecting to the instance at [accessing Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
     - The default user name for Amazon Linux 2 instances is ```ec2-user```, on CentOS it’s ```centos```, and on Ubuntu, it’s ```ubuntu```.
-1. During **step 3, part 5**, install the minimum version of the EFA software (the command with the ```--minimal``` option).
+- During **Install the EFA software.**, install the minimum version of the EFA software using the command shown below.
 This will not install libfabric; the AWS CDI SDK tar file has its own packaged version.

+    ```sudo ./efa_installer.sh -y --minimal```

-1. During **step 3, part 7**, note that the ```fi_info``` command does not work when installing the minimum version of EFA software.
+1. During **Confirm that the EFA software components were successfully installed**, note that the ```fi_info``` command does not work when installing the minimum version of EFA software.
 You will perform this check later after installing the AWS CDI SDK.

 ---